elbeno/testinator/README.md

 Generating values for use in complexity properties will call `generate_n` on the `Arbitrary` class.

+When measuring complexity, timing is of course important.
+If the function is very small and optimized by the compiler, Testinator may not be able to accurately measure the time.

-If the complexity test comes in at or *under* the expected complexity, it will be considered a pass.
+If the complexity test comes in at (or *under*) the expected complexity, it will be considered a pass.

 ## Output Formatters